News

 2. from shoot to plant

-3. transplanting in the ground
+3. transplanting into the ground

 1. consider the season